barrd/barrd.net/README.md

 ## Gulp Commands

-To compile SCSS and reload browser
+To compile SCSS and reload browser with Browsersync

 ```sh
 gulp watch